spike5289/Interning/README.md

 - Infrastructure: [List deployment and infrastructure tools]

 ## Getting Started
-1. Weekly updates can be found in the `weekly-updates` directory
-2. Architecture decisions and system designs are in `architecture`
+1. Architecture decisions and system designs are in `architecture`
-3. Sample code and demos are in `projects`
-4. Learning materials and resources are in `learning`
+2. Learning materials and resources are in `learning`
+3. Presentation materials can be found in `presentations`
+4. Sample code and demos are in `projects`
+5. Weekly updates can be found in the `weekly-updates` directory